ivan-demchenko/ivan-demchenko.github.io/_posts/2013-03-03-live-recalculation-with-knockoutjs.md

 keywords:   "knockoutjs, live, recalculations"
 desc:       "How to make KnockoutJS to update values after recalculation of model in live"
 ---
-I really love that framework.
-And here is very small sample of code for beginners.
+I really love this framework.
+And here I want to present a very small sample of code for beginners.
 How to make my app recalculate values of form automatically in live?
-It is very easy!
+It is very easy with KnockoutJS!

-Here is our hypothetical Model (JS):
+Here is our hypothetical Model:

 ```js
 function MyModel (data) {